 Eye Rays (1/turn).
 The spectator shoots up to two of the following magical eye rays at random (reroll duplicates), choosing one to three creatures it can see within 20 meters of it:

-Wounding Ray: The creature must make a Difficulty NaN Fortitude saving throw, taking 22 (5d8) necrotic damage on a failed save, or half as much damage on a successful one.
+Wounding Ray: The creature must make a Difficulty 12 Fortitude saving throw, taking 22 (5d8) necrotic damage on a failed save, or half as much damage on a successful one.

 Create Food and Water.
 The spectator magically creates enough food and water to sustain itself for 24 hours.

 Spell Reflection.
-If the spectator makes a successful saving throw against a spell, or a spell attack misses it, the spectator can choose another creature (including the spellcaster) it can see within 5 meters of it.
-The spell targets the chosen creature instead of the spectator.
+If the the spectator makes a successful saving throw against a spell, or a spell attack misses it, the the spectator can choose another creature (including the spellcaster) it can see within 5 meters of it.
+The spell targets the chosen creature instead of the the spectator.
 If the spell forced a saving throw, the chosen creature makes its own save.
-If the spell was an attack, the attack roll is rerolled against the chosen creature.
+If the spell was an attack, the attack is reflected at the chosen creature.

 As a reaction, which you use when a creature that you can touch or see within 10 meters casts a spell, you can dampen the spell, making it easier to avoid or resist.
 The attack is made with disadvantage or each creature makes the first saving throw against the spell with advantage.
 You can do so after the roll but before any effects of the roll occur.